Make your own machine learning library.

 epoch 999/1000 error=0.000242

-You can find the whole working code used for this post on the following GitHub repository.
+You can find the whole working code used for this post in the following GitHub repository.
+It also contains the code for other layers like Convolutional or Flatten.